 - 4 teaspoons tomatillo salsa

 Heat another non-stick skillet over medium heat.
-Break eggs into a bowl and add water or milk, chopped green chile and salt and pepper to taste.
-Beat until just blended Spray pan with Pam.
+Break eggs into a bowl and add chopped green chile and salt and pepper to taste.
+Beat until just blended. (don't over beat the eggs) Spray pan with Pam.
 Add eggs and scramble until almost done.
 They should look moist.
 They will continue to cook even while you're removing them from the pan to the taco.

 Looking for a meatier version for your breakfast taco?
 From the archives, how about Chorizo and Potato Breakfast Tacos with a fried egg.